Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 11:00 AM

 Supervision is justified by local decision-makers as a means of increasing public safety and offering support to people leaving prison, but what do the facts actually tell us?
-This session will provide an in-depth review of existing research about the impacts of supervision and an analysis of the relationship between supervision systems and public safety.
+This session provided an in-depth review of existing research about the impacts of supervision and an analysis of the relationship between supervision systems and public safety.

 Presenters: